olermz139-ux/Data-Science/README.md

-# Project 1
+# Project 2
-Choose a data set, read the information into a C++ program, read data into a vector, and perform a calculation on the data.
+C++ program that uses Stack and Queue data structures to store objects of varying data types.